McCall leads CSU Bakersfield against UC Irvine after 22-point game | WTOP News

 Irvine, California; Thursday, 10 p.m.
 EST

-BOTTOM LINE: CSU Bakersfield visits the UC Irvine Anteaters after Justin McCall scored 22 points in CSU Bakersfield’s 63-59 loss to the Hawaii Rainbow Warriors.
+BOTTOM LINE: CSU Bakersfield faces the UC Irvine Anteaters after Justin McCall scored 22 points in CSU Bakersfield’s 63-59 loss to the Hawaii Rainbow Warriors.

-The Anteaters are 4-1 on their home court.
-UC Irvine scores 66.9 points while outscoring opponents by 6.5 points per game.
+The Anteaters are 4-1 in home games.
+UC Irvine is fourth in the Big West with 25.0 defensive rebounds per game led by Austin Johnson averaging 4.8.

 The Roadrunners are 1-3 against Big West opponents.
-CSU Bakersfield leads the Big West with 11.1 offensive rebounds per game led by Justin Edler-Davis averaging 2.0.
+CSU Bakersfield ranks seventh in the Big West scoring 28.6 points per game in the paint led by Shawn Stith averaging 0.9.

+The Anteaters and Roadrunners match up Thursday for the first time in conference play this season.

-TOP PERFORMERS: Collin Welp is scoring 15.4 points per game with 6.4 rebounds and 1.7 assists for the Anteaters.
+TOP PERFORMERS: Collin Welp is averaging 15.4 points and 6.4 rebounds for the Anteaters.
 DJ Davis is averaging 7.4 points over the last 10 games for UC Irvine.

-Edler-Davis is averaging 9.1 points and 6.1 rebounds for the Roadrunners.
-Kaleb Higgins is averaging 0.9 made 3-pointers over the last 10 games for CSU Bakersfield.
+Justin Edler-Davis averages 1.0 made 3-pointers per game for the Roadrunners, scoring 9.1 points while shooting 42.4% from beyond the arc.
+McCall is averaging 8.6 points over the past 10 games for CSU Bakersfield.

 LAST 10 GAMES: Anteaters: 4-6, averaging 63.3 points, 33.1 rebounds, 10.7 assists, 5.8 steals and 3.8 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 62.8 points per game.